I dreamt that I was walking along the roofs of an enormously long train, trying to reach the locomotive.

 I’d have to say the tunnel variant is by far the more disturbing dream.

-So anyway I was dreaming the first variant, marching smartly along, but I couldn’t even see the locomotive it was so far away, and I kept walking along, leaping from one car to another, and then all of a sudden the second variant kicked in, and a tunnel in a big mountain came rushing toward me.
+So anyway I was dreaming the first variant, marching smartly along above the train, but I couldn’t even see the locomotive it was so far away, and I kept walking along, leaping from one car to another, and then all of a sudden the second variant kicked in, and a tunnel in an enormous mountain came rushing toward me.

 I flew along, above the train.
 I didn't know where I was flying to.
 But I kept flying.